firmai/financial-pde-discovery/README.md

-# financial-pde-discovery
+# Financial PDE Discovery using Machine Learning

-Financial PDE Discovery using Machine Learning
+This first ever attempt to research the ability to uncover financial PDEs using machine learning tools.